LakshmiNarayanan2003/LakshmiNarayanan2003/README.md

  # What I have done :
 ✨ I'm experienced in Flutter mobile app development, created several apps for family groups, friends such as Chat app, Xylophone app, a social-platform app, Wiz Card app, Weather app, and other small apps.
-Coming to Python, I'm not really experienced in Python, but I'm into exploring it more.
+- Coming to Python, I'm not really experienced in Python, but I'm into exploring it more.
 I've created several apps with Python for mobile(which i regretted later for not knowing Flutter at that time) using the Kivy library, A Book-Managar database app for desktops,  I created a Motivational app which gives random quotes on Lockscreen, I've created a Dictionary app using hard logic of-course, I've created a YT video Downloader app which is no longer available(Because of the removal of a package).
-I've worked on Face detection,  Web Scrapping, Volcano & population maps, Email sender.., etc. C++, I'm good with problem solving, errors compiling.
+- I've worked on Face detection,  Web Scrapping, Volcano & population maps, Email sender.., etc. C++, I'm good with problem solving, errors compiling.
 I've created a Railway reservation system, nothing special with C++.

 # Shocked(just a small thing)
   I always wanted to work on hard things.
 I wanted to create a Instagram clone(which I later created using Flutter and Firebase(as the database)).
 So I was having my dinner and I was just googling random things like, what is the popular programming language and stuff.
 And, I googled "Programming language in which Instagram is created" and Google popped up with a bold, huge text "Python".
 I was real real shocked.
 Like wtf, I worked on Python for 6 months and I found nothing about that?!
   Yeah, maybe in 2011, Python was not famous, but was pretty neat..
 Like now, Flutter is not real famous, but is real good.
+So, just digging more!

 # How to reach me :
   My email : lnarayanan47@gmail.com | |